James 1:19-20: Slow to Wrath

 Being quickly angry disqualifies potential pastors: “For a bishop must be blameless, as the steward of God; not selfwilled, not soon angry, not given to wine, no striker, not given to filthy lucre” (Titus 1:7).

-The Lord is slow to anger; therefore, we also need to be if we walk in the “above” path.
+The Lord is slow to anger; therefore, we also will be if we walk in the “above” path.

 “But they and our fathers dealt proudly, and hardened their necks, and hearkened not to thy commandments, And refused to obey, neither were mindful of thy wonders that thou didst among them; but hardened their necks, and in their rebellion appointed a captain to return to their bondage: but thou art a God ready to pardon, gracious and merciful, slow to anger, and of great kindness, and forsookest them not” (Nehemiah 9:16-17).
 The people, now restored to their land (albeit under tribute and foreign authority), recognized how their ancestors rebelled at every opportunity, but God in His patience bore with them because He loved them and wanted them to learn and turn from their sins.